tojo777/elixir_htmx_plug_bandit_todoapp/README.md

     $ npm run build-css-prod
     ```

-    You can now start the `Bandit` server with:
+    Returning to the project root, you can now start the `Bandit` server with:

     ```
     $ mix run --no-halt